GRD-1/TaskQueues/config/readme.md

 * Files in the config directory are loaded in the following order:
   * default.EXT             - base configuration parameters
-  * {deployment}.EXT        - parameters specified for deployment
+  * {deployment}.EXT        - parameters specified for deployment (development, production e t.c.)
   * local-{deployment}.EXT  - credentials.
 Not tracked by the version control system